guoqikai/Team-Up/README.md

 On the user profile page, the profile information and the projects enrolled by the user are displayed.
 <img src="./app-previews/user-profile.png"/>

 In the **Skills** section, the skill channels are listed in descending order of popularity.
+If users want to discuss about certain topics or look for people with specific skills, they can join corresponding skill channels.
 <img src="./app-previews/skills-page.png"/>

 Clicking on a skill channel card will open a popup with the description of the channel and a button to join/leave the channel.